-5 schools in France (Lille, Lyon, Marseille, Nantes and Paris) and 1 school in China (Beijing)
+5 schools in France (Lille, Lyon, Marseille, Nantes and Paris)

 Whilst maintaining their own personality and autonomy, the five Écoles Centrales: Lille, Lyon, Marseille, Nantes, Paris chose to join together in the “Groupe des Écoles Centrales”: this regrouping firstly allows a better visibility of these institutes with regard to other establishments and the economic world.
 Accordingly, it favours collaborations with companies.
 It also allows student engineers to take advantage of a wider option of courses through the possibility of carrying out the final year in another school which proposes a different option or course.

 The Écoles Centrales share a common ethic concerning the training of multi-disciplinary engineers at a high level for companies.
 They are resolutely committed, through a voluntary and autonomous process, to developing their complementary natures and their synergies and to enriching their shared potential at the service of corporations.

 These exchange and cooperation activities concern in particular:

 - The harmonization of educational projects and the promotion of student-engineer exchanges, particularly with regard to final year options,

 - The coordination of research policies and associated collaborations,